Notice: Undefined offset: 0 in /home/minutesw/public_html/wp-content/plugins/seo-image/seo-friendly-images.class.php on line 608

 Get a receipt collection box.

-You need a box, basket, etc. that you can put all of your receipts in.
+To eliminate this common budget pitfall you need a box, basket, etc. that you can put all of your receipts in.
 It should be located permanently in one place in the house known to everyone.
 Then when you come home from shopping you drop your receipt in this location.

 From there, whomever takes the lead on the budget will update the budget form (paper, Quicken, Everydollar) when they are next working on it.
 Updating the budget should be done multiple times throughout the month so there is no question how much money is left in each budget category.